matter-labs/zksync-web-era-docs/docs/dev/developer-guides/fee-model.md

 ### What does this mean to me?

 Despite the differences, the fee model is quite similar to the one of Ethereum; the most costly operation is storage change.
-One of the advantages of ZK Rollups over Optimistic Rollups is that, instead of publishing all the transaction data, ZK Rollups can publish only state diffs, thus making less storage changes.
+One of the advantages of zk rollups over optimistic Rollups is that, instead of publishing all the transaction data, zk rollups can publish only state diffs, thus making less storage changes.

 As already stated, if the same storage slot is updated several times in a single block, only the last update will be published on Ethereum, and the cost of storage change will only be charged once; but it goes beyond simple storage slots.
 For example, a DEX and a `PairFactory` factory for different `Pair` pools.
 The contract bytecode of `Pair` needs to be published only when the first instance is deployed.
 After the code of the `Pair` was published once, the subsequent deployments will only involve changing one storage slot -- to set the contract code hash on the newly deployed `Pair`'s address.